-ADA Accessible parks and sidewalks, improvements to a facility serving persons with disabilities, the construction of ADA accessible bathrooms, as well as wheelchair accessible ramps are just a few of the activities that the County undertook during PY 2015 through the use of CDBG and HOME funds to improve accessibility in the County of Lexington.
-During PY 2015 the County completed the upgrades for Babcock's Work Activity Center, which provides job training and education to clients with lifelong disabilities.
+ADA Accessible parks and sidewalks, improvements to a facility serving persons with disabilities, the construction of ADA accessible bathrooms, as well as wheelchair accessible ramps are just a few of the activities that the County undertook during PY 2016 through the use of CDBG and HOME funds to improve accessibility in the County of Lexington.
+During PY 2016 the County completed two ADA compliant restroom facilities at public parks located in the Town of Pelion and Town of Summit.